LinkedInLearning/bitbucket-for-ci-cd-3806095/README.md

 This is the repository for the LinkedIn Learning course Bitbucket for CI/CD.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+<p>To get the most out of this course, you should have an understanding of Git, Atlassian accounts, and Bitbucket basics.</p>

+<p>In this course, lead software engineer Michael Jenkins guides you through how to use Bitbucket Pipelines for your software projects.
+Gain a solid understanding of continuous integration, continuous delivery, and continuous deployment (CI/CD) to prepare for the role of Bitbucket Pipelines in these processes.
+Dive into the details of configuring Pipelines and challenge yourself to create workflows with custom images, services, and artifacts.</p>

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions